ocaml-sf/learn-ocaml/docs/tutorials/step-4.md

 ### Which method should I use ?

 Both method works well for a lot of exercises.
-However for functional types and tuples, you will need do give an alias to your types to be able do use the second method (see the examples in `advanced_examples`).
+However for functional types and tuples, you will need do give you types an alias to be able do use the second method (see the examples in `advanced_examples`).

 ---
 [Previous step](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/tutorials/step-3.md)

 [Table of contents](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/howto-write-exercises.md)

 [Next step](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/tutorials/step-5.md)